The Inconvenient Truth About Convenience Fees for Utilities

 1. Flat Fees Can’t Keep Up with High-Dollar Bills

+Here is the math that keeps utility CFOs up at night.
 A commercial customer pays a $500 utility bill with a premium rewards credit card.
 The interchange fee on that card runs about 2.5%, which means you’re paying $12.50 to process it.
 Your convenience fee?
 A flat $2.95.
+You just lost $9.55 on one transaction.

 Card brand rules require convenience fees to be a flat, fixed amount.
-You can’t charge a percentage.
-So whether someone pays a $50 residential bill or a $500 commercial bill, they pay the same fee—even though your costs scale with the transaction amount.
+You cannot charge a percentage.
+So whether someone pays a $50 residential bill or a $500 commercial bill, they pay the same fee — even though your costs scale with the transaction amount.
+Multiply this across thousands of commercial accounts and high summer electric bills, and you’re looking at serious money left on the table every month.

 2. You Can’t Charge Fees on Your Most Important Channels